genestack/sdk/docs/track_docs/genestack-application-manager.rst

 In shell mode type ``help`` to get list of available commands.
 Use ``help command`` to get command help.

-See :doc:`../examples/connection` for more information about connection arguments.
+See :ref:`Connection` for more information about connection arguments.

 Commands